Hello, my name is Brandy Moon

 I understand the need that comes - the call - to step up and fully embody the life you were meant to live.
 I have followed my own calls to change a few times now!

+Clairvoyant Program Graduate of The Psychic School.
 Certified Life Coach, CLC, through the Life Purpose Institute.
 AOS Degree in Mind-Body Transformational Psychology from the Southwest Institute of Healing Arts.
-Additionally: Reiki Master Practitioner, Certified Clinical Hypnotherapist, Holistic Nutrition Specialist, Spiritual Studies, Holistic Wellness Practitioner, Grief Recovery Specialist, Ordained Non-Denominational Minister, former Hospice Chaplain.
+Certifications: Reiki Master/Teacher Practitioner, Clinical Hypnotherapist, Holistic Nutrition Specialist, Spiritual Studies, Holistic Wellness Practitioner, Grief Recovery Specialist, Ordained Non-Denominational Minister, former Hospice Chaplain.

 An intuitive way has always been my path.

 I just had to take a few detours along the way . . . .